CSEL: The Computer Science Education Lab

 As with the workstation images, please email us if you need a custom image for a class, student project, etc.

-You can get access to the campus (and CSEL) networks using OpenVPN.
-Note that OIT provides VPN services, but you may prefer OpenVPN.
+You can get access to the campus (and CSEL) networks using OIT provided VPN

 There's a printer in the lab.
 Feel free to print.
 Don't waste paper.